blueYOSHI9000/MarioPartyOverlay/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-(If using it offline, be sure that your using the newest version, your feature might already be added) **Is your feature request related to a problem?
+**Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]